Domestic Workers

 • gardeners

-*For coverage of attendants to injured workers, see 17-06-05, Personal Care Allowance.
+*For coverage of attendants to injured workers, refer to 17-06-05, Personal Care Allowance.

-These guidelines also apply to domestics employed by religious organizations who work in the households of religious clerics.
+These guidelines also apply to domestic workers employed by religious organizations who work in the households of religious clerics.

 Family members